odu-cs625-datavis/public-Spring25-aveerasa/HW2-cleaning.md

 Use the cleaned data to answer the following questions in your report (and explain how you arrived at the answers):

 1. How many movies were listed as “Super Hit” in the year 2021?
-2. Which movie got lowest rating in the years 2018 to 2020 (excluding 0)?
+2. Which movie got highest rating in the years 2018 to 2020  by genre [one movie for each genre]?
-3. List the top 3 genres (no duplicates) that got highest number of votes (excluding 0)
+3. List the top 3 genres (no duplicates) that got lowest number of votes (excluding 0)
-4. Name the director who directed the 10 minutes run time movie in the year 2020 that received lowest number of votes.
+4. Name the director who directed the 10 minutes run time movie in the year 2020 that received highest number of votes.
 The output must list name of the movie, number of votes, and genre.
 5. List the top 5 movies that received highest number of votes, but verdict is “Flop”